turhalomer/McPhilben/README.md

 ### Updates:

-As im ending school. i have plans to continue this project
+back in school again. so dont expect me to work on this